Students are classified for tuition purposes under one of the following resident classifications:

 - A complete domicile affidavit signed by the student must be filed with the Admissions and Records Office;

-- Submission of evidence of the following to be used in determining a student’s domicile in Arizona:
+- Submission of evidence of at least two the following supporting documents, in addition to an Arizona drivers license, may be reviewed in determining a student’s domicile in Arizona:

 a.
 Arizona income tax return